top of page

 Forest therapy vs. mindfulness meditation

 Both practices cultivate sensory awareness and presence.
-But forest therapy focuses specifically on developing a relationship with the more-than-human world — trees, water, soil, wind, animals and the many beings that share our landscapes.
+However, forest therapy focuses specifically on developing a relationship with the more-than-human world—trees, water, soil, wind, animals, and the many beings that share our landscapes.

 This relational approach invites curiosity and sensory exploration while expanding our sense of belonging within the larger community of life.

-In practice, forest therapy often takes the form of guided forest bathing walks, where participants slow down, engage their senses and build a deeper relationship with the natural world — and with each other.
+In practice, forest therapy often takes the form of guided forest bathing walks.
+Participants slow down, engage their senses, and build a deeper relationship with the natural world—and with each other.
 If you’re new to the practice, you can learn more about what forest therapy is and how it works here.

 The role of the forest therapy guide